zdebeer99/gojade/ReadMe.md

 # Go Jade

-Version: 0.01 Alpha
+Version: 0.012 Alpha

-This library is under developement and changes can be expected.
+This library is under development and changes can be expected.

 MIT License (MIT)

 Go jade is inspired by the javascript template library http://jade-lang.com/

-gojade renders a jade file directly to html, and does not compile to a gotemplate first.
+gojade renders a jade file directly to HTML, and does not compile to a gotemplate first.

-While most of the Jade specifications is supported there is stil some jade features not yet fully supported, see the status section for information on this.
+While most of the Jade specifications is supported there is some jade features outstanding, see the status section for details.

 pull request and issues is welcomed.